jopemachine/alfred-chromium-workflow/README.md

 * Note that if your browser is not the default browser (`Chrome`), you need to switch your browser through `ch browser` first.

 * Register your customized hotkeys if you need to.

+> Note : This workflow may not work on Intel Macs in versions 0.3.0 and above.

 ## 📗 Usage